 West Loop Lofts For Sale

-If you’ve been looking to find a place where you can see all the latest West Loop lofts for sale, this is it.
-Here you’ll see all the latest West Loop lofts including West Loop timber lofts, concrete lofts, brick lofts, converted warehouse lofts and artist lofts for sale.
-Explore West Loop loft listings below or learn more about West Loop loft styles.
+Below you’ll see all the latest West Loop lofts for sale including West Loop timber lofts, concrete lofts, brick lofts, converted warehouse lofts and artist lofts for sale.
+Rather rent?
+Check out West Loop rentals or learn more about West Loop loft styles.

 West Loop Loft Styles

 Due to its industrial past, the West Loop has more vintage lofts for sale than most other Chicago neighborhoods.
 There are literally dozens of really interesting vintage West Loop lofts for sale – artist lofts, converted warehouse spaces and one-of-kind loft conversions.
 Let’s take a closer look at the three basic types of lofts you’ll find in the neighborhood.

 West Loop brick and timber lofts are what most people think of when they think of buying an authentic loft.
 You know, the classic loft with exposed brick and massive timber beams.
 And super high ceilings and huge old windows.
 Perfect light for a photographer’s or artist’s loft but also just right for every-day living.

 If you’re thinking of buying a West Loop brick and timber loft there are some important considerations.

 For example, old wood floors are not all created equally.
 Some don’t have much sound proofing in between.
 So if you have low tolerance for noise think twice.